storswiftlabs/drand-rs/README.md

-# Notice

-Main branch currently support the drand-go 1.5.8 binary .
-To check for versions greater than this , look into the other branches

-# drand-rs
+# drand-rs [WIP]

-**This project is currently at the prototype stage and does not contain full functionality.
-Codebase uploaded only for demonstration purpose and does not reflect the final quiality.
+**Note: The project is currently at the prototype stage and does not contain full functionality.
+Codebase uploaded only for demonstration purpose.
+The main branch is configured to interact with [v1.5.8-testnet](https://github.com/drand/drand/releases/tag/v1.5.8-testnest).
 For production usage, please visit [Drand Golang implementation](https://github.com/drand/drand)**

 ## Motivation